Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Optimize API Calls: Minimize the number of API requests by batching data or using bulk endpoints if available.
+- Optimize API calls: Minimize the number of API requests by caching responses or combining multiple requests into a single call.

 8. Security Concerns